hoodiehq/editorial/README.md

 3. Remove `ready` label, add `in progress` label
 4. If possible, give an indication of the timeline :relaxed:

 __If you are brand new to Hoodie__ check out our [contribution guide](http://hood.ie/contribute/).
 We’re looking for people of all sorts, so don’t be afraid to get involved.
-If you’re passionate about contributing to a great community, we want you!
+If you’re passionate about contributing to a great community, we want you! :gem:

 __If you are brand new to open source (including GitHub)__ first, welcome!
 If you haven’t checked it out yet, [opensource.com](https://opensource.com/resources/what-open-source) has some very helpful introductory resources that will give you a good understanding of the premise of open source and its ecosystem.